BUY the SHIRT!

 Hi, my name is Hank Kohler!

-This summer, 42 years after that journey, I plan on starting at the same location and canoeing south to the Gulf of Mexico.
-Like the first trip, this trip will be full of fun and adventure; however, unlike the first trip, I hope this one will stand for much more.
+During the summer of 2021, 42 years after that journey, I started at the same location and canoed south to where the Mississippi River wants to go - down the Atchafalaya River towards the Gulf of Mexico.
+Like the first trip, this trip was full of fun and adventure; however, unlike the first trip, it stood for much more.

-I want to use the unique nature of this endeavor (the fact that I will have paddled to Hudson Bay and then the Gulf of Mexico from the same location, in two trips separated by more than four decades) to make people aware of and seek donations for clean water projects.
+I used the unique nature of this endeavor (the fact that I will have paddled to Hudson Bay and then the Gulf of Mexico from the same location, in two trips separated by more than four decades) to make people aware of and seek donations for clean water projects.

-Just think of what good they could do with increased funding!
+Just think of what good they will do with this increased funding!
 If you are asking yourself why you should donate to such an effort, let me mention this possibility.
-What if in the future, things would really go sideways from an environmental and clean water standpoint.
-A generation from now, your child or grandchild may look up at you and ask one very simple question: “Why didn’t somebody do something?”
+What if in the future, things would go sideways from an environmental and clean water standpoint.
+A generation from now, your child or grandchild may look up at you and ask one very simple question - “Why didn’t somebody do something?”

-With this summer’s fundraising adventure, I want to be able to say that I did do something, and with your donation, you can too!
+With this summer’s fundraising adventure, I can say to my grandchildren that I did do something, and with your donation, you can too!

 At times, funds are raised to honor the memory of someone who has passed.
 I’m asking you to donate for the betterment of those yet to be born.
 This is the ultimate chance to pay it forward.
 Let us have the foresight to take courageous steps, even if they may bear no fruit in our lifetimes.